syncfusion-content/flutter-docs/Flutter/pdf/getting-started.md

 {% endhighlight %}

-Include the following code snippet in the click event of the button to create a PDF file.
+Include the following code snippet in the button click event to create a PDF file.

 {% highlight dart %}

-    void _createPDF() {
+    void _createPDF() async {
       //Create a new PDF document
       PdfDocument document = PdfDocument();